floppydisk525/MvvmLight_Frame_DesignTime/README.md

 ![alt text][DesignTimePageImageWorksNAVButtons]![alt text][RunTimeWork]

 ## Issues
 Issue #1:  Is it ok to use the Source & Content property for the Frame?
 Could this be done differently.
+This is the key code added to make the solution work:
 ```xml
 <Frame HorizontalAlignment="Left" Height="237" Margin="25,120,0,0" VerticalAlignment="Top" Width="243"
                d:DataContext="{d:DesignInstance Type=v:IntroPage, IsDesignTimeCreatable=True}"
                Content ="{Binding}"
                Source="{Binding FrameUri}"/>
 ```
-To get to the above code, the following lines were first tried.
+To get to the above code, the following lines were first added.
 ```xml
 xmlns:d="http://schemas.microsoft.com/expression/blend/2008"
 xmlns:ignore="http://www.galasoft.ch/ignore"